Patrick Bernier & Olive Martin

 During the period of April-June 2019, Patrick Bernier & Olive Martin engaged actively in discussing the socio-juridical issues at stake within their specific proposal, in particular in the context of the Law Science Technology & Society (LSTS) research group at VUB in Brussels together with jurists Serge Gutwirth and Alessia Tanas.

 In June 2019, Caveat invited Patrick Bernier & Olive Martin to experiment collectively with the possibilities of weaving agreements.
-In the open and porous context of the Brussels cultural centre (or, ‘Zone for Spontaneous Action’) Allee du Kaai, they installed their weaving machine (atr the same time a tool and a sculpture) in the open air in order to share and discuss their practice with a wider environment and with the communities engaged in and with Allee du Kaai.
+In the open and porous context of the Brussels cultural centre (or, ‘Zone for Spontaneous Action’) Allee du Kaai, they installed their weaving machine (at the same time a tool and a sculpture) in the open air in order to share and discuss their practice with a wider environment and with the communities engaged in and with Allee du Kaai.

-The research of Patrick and Olive relates to methodologies for negotiating negotiating and open norms, cfr. weaving as 'tisser des liens' – the ‘weaving’ of connections.
+The research of Patrick and Olive relates to methodologies for negotiating and open norms, cfr. weaving as 'tisser des liens' – the ‘weaving’ of connections.
 Through their research on weaving, they open doors to indigenous conceptions of property, governing resources, and the construction of communities through the use of a very specific language, law and the commons.

 - paths & roads